Institutional Asset Management

 • Multi-company competitive analysis conducted in a single session via entity extraction and Maps mode

-• Intelligence compounds across quarters — each filing cycle builds on the analytical history of the last
+• Intelligence compounds across quarters -- each filing cycle builds on the analytical history of the last, making the system more valuable over time

 The Intelligence That Compounds With Every Filing Cycle